holochain-open-dev/holoom/packages/README.md

 External Id Attestation
 -----------------------

-This feature allows a user to register an ID from an external system and given external verification the autority agent will make an attestation and associate the ID with a Holochain ``AgentPubKey``.
-Two additional fields (``display_name`` and ``request_id``) give the attestion object more uniqueness and traceability.
-A noticeble behaviour is that a user can register multiple external_id's against different AgentPubKeys. \
+This feature allows a user to register an ID from an external system and given external verification the authority agent will make an attestation and associate the ID with a Holochain ``AgentPubKey``.
+Two additional fields (``display_name`` and ``request_id``) give the attestation object more uniqueness and traceability.
+A noticeable behaviour is that a user can register multiple external_id's against different AgentPubKeys. \
 For more details on a user agent workflows see: [User Requestor Client](/classes/client_src.ExternalIdAttestationRequestorClient.html) \
 For the authority agent workflows see: [Authority Attestor Client](/classes/authority_src.ExternalIdAttestorClient.html)